Available on Amazon and all major book stores.

 By Stephan Couture

-The ultimate aircraft stress analysis guide containing the best kept secrets, tips and words of wisdom from the Aerospace Structure Analysis world.
+The ultimate aircraft stress engineer guide containing the best kept secrets, tips and words of wisdom from the Aerospace Structure Analysis World.

-With many complete calculation examples covering many types of aircraft structures, Becoming an aircraft stress engineer is a great companion to the aerospace engineer who wants to acquire real stress analysis hands-on experience rapidly.
-Sparkled with a touch of humor, the book guides the reader similar in a way to a mentor-ship by demonstrating how to perform analyses on aircraft structures starting from drawings and resulting in aircraft certification stress reports.
+With many complete calculation examples covering some primary and secondary aircraft structures, Becoming an Aircraft Stress Engineer is a great companion to the Aerospace engineer who wants to acquire real stress analysis hands-on experience rapidly.
+Filled with some technical as well as life-at-work advice and comments, the book guides the reader in a similar way to a mentor-ship by demonstrating how to performs analyses on aircraft structures starting from drawings (3D models) and resulting in Aircraft Stress reports.

-The following are excerpts from the preliminary version of the book.
+The following are actual excerpts from the book.

 I wish I had had this book when I started my career in Aerospace stress engineering.